Vasavipriya/Dashboard-of-Covid19/README.md

 # Dashboard-of-Covid19
-Current pandemic numbers using PowerBI
+Creating Dashboard on Covid19 using PowerBI with current data in India and all over world.